 Pertussis, commonly known as whooping cough, is a highly contagious respiratory disease caused by the bacterium Bordetella pertussis.
-It poses significant health risks, particularly to infants and young children, and can lead to severe complications such as pneumonia, seizures, and, in extreme cases, death.
+It poses significant health risks, particularly to infants and young children.
+The resurgence of pertussis in many countries has led to calls for an improved vaccine.

 Clinical Trials